lucareggio/lucareggio.github.io/_pages/home.md

 <br>
 <b>Mathematical Logic at UniMi</b>
 For more information about the Mathematical Logic group at the University of Milan, see [here](https://matematica.unimi.it/it/ricerca/attivita-e-risultati-di-ricerca/aree-e-linee-di-ricerca/logica-matematica).
-In collaboration with the Categorical Algebra group we run a weekly seminar on Logic, Algebra and Categories ([LAC](https://lac.unimi.it/)).
+In collaboration with the Categorical Algebra group, we run a weekly seminar on Logic, Algebra and Categories ([LAC](https://lac.unimi.it/)).
 <br>

 <p>You can contact me at &nbsp;